Viva! La Woman: Packaging

-Reception
+Reception and legacy

 Viva!
 La Woman was acclaimed by music critics.
 Michele Romero of Entertainment Weekly described Cibo Matto as "sonic savants who go nutty mixing disparate ingredients, like avant-garde trumpet with bossa nova bass lines and sugary non-sequitur lyrics", summarizing the album as "kitschy club music, as kooky and lovable as Hello Kitty."
-Select writer Andrew Male remarked on the album's playful lyrics, while noting that the band is "far more musically adept than yer average guitar 'n' shouting comedy act."
-The Guardians Caroline Sullivan called Viva!
-La Woman "an ambitious confection of trickling beats and delicately comatose spoken vocals whose only hint of wackiness is the lyrics", while AllMusic's Heather Phares praised it as "innovative and catchy" and "diverse and entertaining".
-Spin named Viva!
-La Woman the tenth best album of 1996 and later ranked it as the 90th best album of the 1990s.
+In The Guardian, Caroline Sullivan called Viva!
+La Woman "an ambitious confection of trickling beats and delicately comatose spoken vocals whose only hint of wackiness is the lyrics".
+Select's Andrew Male observed that despite its playful lyrics, the band is "far more musically adept than yer average guitar 'n' shouting comedy act", while Q's Martin Aston highlighted Cibo Matto's eclectic range.
+AllMusic's Heather Phares found Viva!
+La Woman, "all trendiness aside", to be "innovative and catchy" and "diverse and entertaining".
+Sandy Masuo offered qualified praise in the Los Angeles Times, finding that "some of the protracted jams are a bit aimless, but the food theme binds things together"; less impressed was critic Robert Christgau, who gave the album a "neither" grade without comment.

+At the end of 1996, Viva!
+La Woman was listed by Spin as the tenth-best album of the year.
+It was also voted as the year's 27th-best album in The Village Voice's annual Pazz & Jop critics' poll.
 The album spent six weeks at number one on CMJ's college radio charts.
 Some listeners perceived the album as a novelty, "partly because of the cutesy-pie assumptions attached to Asian women in pop and partly because of the band's propensity for writing songs about food", much to Cibo Matto's chagrin.

-Writing in The Quietus in 2014, Joe Sweeney regarded Viva!
-La Woman as "a food-obsessed avant-rap record that dared to be ridiculous at a time when full-throated earnestness... was shipping millions."
+In 1999, Spin ranked Viva!
+La Woman as the 90th-best album of the 1990s.
+Writing for The Quietus in 2014, Joe Sweeney regarded Viva!
+La Woman as "a food-obsessed avant-rap record that dared to be ridiculous at a time when full-throated earnestness ... was shipping millions."
+The album has been recognized as influential in the years since its release.
+Drowned in Sound positively discussed its impact within the history of Shibuya-kei music in a 2018 article.
+The site's Samuel Rosean credited the album with bringing Western listeners' attention to the sound, deeming it "one of the genre's first big international crossover moments".
+He praised Viva! as "a masterstroke of progressive electronic sounds" and called Cibo Matto's "abstract" fusion of Shibuya-kei with art pop and trip hop "artful and forward-thinking".